 The University maintains three primary investment pools: the Long-Term Balanced Pool, Treasury funds, and separately invested assets.
 Each investment category has a specific set of objectives.
+On August 31, 2021, the University's investment assets-including the Long-Term Balanced Pool, cash, and separately invested University holdings-totaled \$15.3 billion.

 The Long-Term Balanced Pool, used for endowed and quasi-endowed purposes, is managed with the objective of long-term total return.
 It is a "unitized fund" using mutual fund accounting principles.
-Due to its size and long-term orientation, the Long-Term Balanced Pool is the subject of the performance data and investment strategy information in the discussion that follows.
+Due to its size and long-term orientation, the Long-Term Balanced Pool is the subject of the performance data and investment strategy information in the following discussion.